Visiting Barcelona with your dog

 If you want something extra for your puppy you can visit Canino Can Jane Resort with a special swimming pool for dogs, just 30 minutes from Barcelona.

-You can also travel with your dog by taxi, but always make sure that the transfer company you choose is pet-friendly and if it takes any additional fees for the dog.
+You can also travel with your dog by taxi, but always make sure that the transfer company you choose is pet-friendly and if it takes any additional fees for the pet.

-- Although all the places we mentioned are dog-friendly, bear in mind that during the high season or rush hours places can be crowded, which might not be suitable for your dog.
+- Although all the places we mentioned are dog-friendly, bear in mind that during the high season or rush hours places can be crowded, which might not be suitable for your pet.

-- Always have a bottle of water for your dog.
+- Always have a bottle of water for your pet.
 You can easily refill it at one of the drinking fountains in the city.

 Where to Eat

-This colourful cafe-bar is located on a small patio in heart of el Born district.
+This colorful cafe-bar is located on a small patio in heart of el Born district.
 It is a good choice for breakfast or lunch.
-Not just a place with delicious food, but also a non-profit organisation.
-They give work opportunities to immigrants and organise multicultural workshops.
-You can sit on its beautiful terrace and enjoy sunny mornings with your doggy.
+Not just a place with delicious food, but also a non-profit organization.
+They give work opportunities to immigrants and organize multicultural workshops.
+You can sit on its beautiful terrace and enjoy sunny mornings with your pet.

 Fàbrica Moritz Barcelona